 "What?"
 I make him work at it.

-He breaks off, unable to speak, and for a whole minute, falls completley silent, his mouth still puckered with the last syllable, which hung on his lips.
+He breaks off, unable to speak, and for a whole minute, falls completley silent, his mouth still puckered with the last syllable.

-I lead him through the many rooms, in a daze, showing him a cracked wall, a broken door.
+I lead him through the many rooms, in a daze, showing him the cracked wall, a broken door, the peeling paint, etc.

 Drawn by the lure of its magic power, I run back up, taking the stairs by twos.
 My pulse starts to race and pellets of sweat appear on my forehead.

 The bathtub!
-Why did I not think of it before!
+What a stroke of genius!
 I open the curtain, climb in, close it, crouch down on all fours.
 No!
-I Lie back, book in hand--better still, next to the brown drip line, the azure sandpaper dolphins, the soap-on-a-rope.
+I Lie back, book in hand, next to the brown drip line, the azure sandpaper dolphins, the soap-on-a-rope.

-Then, I suddenly hate the book, hate its every word, its every poisonous turn of phrase, detest its 'spiralling subordinate clauses.' hate those crafty, life-giving sentences, which so filled me with delight.
-Hate how it makes me feel about the stammering, intruding, detested beings that I want to murder.
+Then, I suddenly hate the book, hate its every word, its every poisonous turn of phrase, detest its 'spiralling subordinate clauses.' hate those crafty, life-giving sentences, which in times past so filled me with delight.
+Hate how it makes me feel about the stammering builder.

-The thing had become a demon.
+The thing had turned me into a demon, into a deranged maniac needing a fix.
 I would cast it out forever.
 "Demon begone".
 I intone the words.

-I turn the corner into my sanctum, expecting the evil glow of the hated object, but it was gone!
-Then, at that moment, I do not know whether to jump for joy or jump out of the window.
+I turn the corner into my sanctum, expecting to see the hated object, but it was gone!
+Then, at that moment, I did not know whether to jump for joy or jump out of the window.